EventGhost/EventGhost/CONTRIBUTING.md

 * Your code wasn't up to par.
 In this case, we'll usually provide a list of changes we want made.
 Be sure to post a follow-up comment after adding new commits to your pull request, as GitHub doesn't notify us on new commits.
 * Your code didn't align with our design philosophy.
 Try not to take it personally if this happens -- we're only doing what we think is best for everyone.
 * Your code was too sloppy.
-Read the "Setting up your editor" section above and try again.
+Read the [Setting up your editor](#setting-up-your-editor) section above and try again.
 * Your commits weren't up to par.
-Read the "Commits count!" section above and try again.
+Read the [Commits count!](#commits-count) section above and try again.
 * Your code didn't work.
 Setting up a build environment is now easier than ever -- just run `python Build.py --make-env` from an administrative command prompt -- so there's no excuse for not testing your work.
 * You added yourself to a plugin's author list without doing substantial work on that plugin.
 Fixing a bug doesn't make you an author.
 * Your pull request contained merge commits.
 To remove merge commits from an existing branch, run `git rebase upstream/master && git push --force`.
 To ensure you don't get merge commits in the future, run `git config --global pull.rebase true`.